KIHeartFailure/shfdb4/content/definitions/socioec.md

  css_style = ""
 +++

-The socio-economic variables from LISAm Statistics Sweden, are from the year prior to the index year, so a patient with an index date 2015-03-06 will have income, marriage status and education from 2014.
+The socio-economic variables from LISA, Statistics Sweden, are from the year prior to the index year, so a patient with an index date 2015-03-06 will have income, marriage status and education from 2014.

 The exact categorizations can be found https://github.com/KIHeartFailure/shfdb4dm/blob/master/munge/08-countryofbirth_child_scb.R and https://github.com/KIHeartFailure/shfdb4dm/blob/master/munge/09-lisa_scb.R